Christmas and Our Patriot Founders

 "This inspired the custom of secret gift-giving on the anniversary of Saint Nicholas' death, December 6, 343 AD.

 "Saint Nicholas became Bishop of Myra and was imprisoned during Emperor Diocletian's persecution of Christians.
-He was freed by Emperor Constantine.
-Saint Nicholas attended the Council of Nicea where the Nicene Creed was written.
+He was freed by the Roman Emperor Constantine I. Saint Nicholas attended the Council of Nicea [in AD 325] where the Nicene Creed was written.

-"Just like the Apostle Paul, in Acts, chapter 19, Saint Nicholas preached against the fertility goddess "Diana" and her immoral temple prostitutes at Ephesus - the Las Vegas of the ancient Mediterranean world.
-The people responded by tearing down local temple to Diana.
+"Just like the Apostle Paul [who was also in Myra in AD 60] as described in Acts, chapter 19, Saint Nicholas preached against the fertility goddess 'Diana' and her immoral temple prostitutes at Ephesus — the Las Vegas of the ancient Mediterranean world.
+The people responded by tearing down the local temple to Diana.

 "Saint Nicholas was known for courageously rescuing a soldier who was about to be executed by a corrupt governor, and for having many miraculous answers to his prayers.